Things To Do in Zion National Park

 Trailering is not necessary when you bring your ATV.
 You may ride directly from our resort and access 16,000 acres of trails over red rock, sand dunes and mesas.
 Permits are required if your home state does not license.
 Visit any Maverick gas station for permits.
 If you do not bring your own, you can still 4-wheel the backcountry with ATV Wilderness Tours.

 After your hiking and biking, stop in Springdale for prime rib at the Pioneer Restaurant, fresh seafood at the Switchback, or steak at the Majestic View Lodge.
 Branson-style, live musical productions play nightly on stage at the Zion Canyon Theater.
 They offer high energy and great family entertainment.
-And if you come during the summer here’s a page we’ve put together with how to hike in Zion during extreme heat.

 This area is the little known jewel of Zion.
 Located along the western edge of the park it offers spectacular views of red rock mountains, Eagle or Condor sightings, hiking trails, pictographs in Cave Valley and fishing in the reservoir.
 The temperature at Kolob Reservoir is usually 10-15 degrees cooler because of higher elevation so it is a great day trip in the summer.
 In its lower regions, the Kolob is a lush world of red cliffs, golden grasslands, and rugged canyons.
 As the road climbs you enter forests of juniper, ponderosa pine and aspen with meadows and ponds set against black lava formations.